-- value represented in the table above, target performance has been assumed.
-For Mr. Upadhyay only, all unvested and outstanding RSUs granted in 2013 will accelerate and become immediately vested.
-Dr. Hall would vest in the portion of her 2014 RSU grant that would have vested had she remained employed for an additional two years.
-Mr. Maletta would vest in the portion of his April 2015 stock option and RSU grant that would have vested had he remained employed for an additional two years.
-All other outstanding and unvested equity awards held by NEOs will be forfeited. - (g) Upon Termination Without Cause by the Company or a Quit For Good Reason by the Executive Within 24 Months After COC-for all NEOs, all outstanding and unvested stock options and RSUs will accelerate and become immediately vested, and if applicable, fully exercisable.
-For all NEOs, 2015 PSUs and Matched PSUs, to the extent assumed or substituted, will accelerate and become immediately vested based on actual performance levels (for purposes of the values represented in the table above, target performance has been assumed). - (5) Each of our NEOs is covered by term life insurance policies, the premiums for which are reimbursed by the Company.
+- Upon Termination Without Cause by the Company or Ouit For Good Reason by the Executive-for all NEOs, any unvested and (f) outstanding PSUs and Matched PSUs would accelerate and become immediately vested on a pro-rated basis (for service actually completed during the performance period) based upon actual performance levels (for purposes of the values represented in the table above, target performance has been assumed on a pro-rata basis).
+For Mr. Campanelli, none of his other outstanding and unvested equity would accelerate except for the stock options and RSUs granted in September 2015 and the stock options granted in September 2016 (in connection with his promotion to President and Chief Executive Officer), which would accelerate and become immediately vested, and if applicable, exercisable.
+For Messrs.
+Ciaffoni and Maletta, none of their other outstanding and unvested equity would accelerate except for the portion of their stock options and RSUs granted in August 2016 and April 2015, respectively, that would have vested had they remained employed for two additional years, which such stock options and RSUs would accelerate and become immediately vested and, if applicable, exercisable.
+Mr. De Silva's outstanding equity awards were treated in accordance with the applicable equity plans and award agreements, except that, any outstanding stock options vested as of Mr. De Silva's termination of employment will remain exercisable for three years.
+Mr. Lortie's RSUs vested as of his termination date and his PSUs and stock options were treated in accordance with the applicable equity plans and award agreements, except that his stock options will remain exercisable for two years.
+Mr. Varghese's unvested equity awards were treated in accordance with the applicable equity plans and award agreements. - (g) Upon Termination Without Cause by the Company or a Quit For Good Reason by the Executive Within 24 Months After COC-for all NEOs, all outstanding and unvested stock options and RSUs would accelerate and become immediately vested, and if applicable, fully exercisable.
+For all NEOs, any unvested and outstanding PSUs, to the extent assumed or substituted, would accelerate and become immediately vested based on actual performance levels for PSUs granted in 2015 and based on the greater of actual performance levels or target performance levels for PSUs granted in 2016 (for purposes of the values represented in the table above, target performance has been assumed). - (5) Each of our NEOs is covered by term life insurance policies, the premiums for which are reimbursed by the Company.
 The premiums for these term life insurance policies are listed above in the "All Other Compensation" table.
-The amounts included above represent the death benefits that would be received from the insurance provider under these life insurance policies. - (6) The amounts set forth in the table above represent amounts payable to Mr. De Silva under his employment agreement in effect December 31, 2015.
-See "COMPENSATION DISCUSSION AND ANALYSIS", on page 45, for additional information on Mr. De Silva's post-termination benefits under the employment agreement entered into with him on February 28, 2016.
+The amounts included above represent the death benefits that would be received from the insurance provider under these life insurance policies.

-2015 Compensation of Non-Employee Directors
+2016 Compensation of Non-Employee Directors

 Following the formation of Endo International plc as an Irish holding company, the Compensation Committee reviewed compensation for each non-employee director who was not affiliated with the Company (Non-Affiliated Directors).
-In connection with this review, the Compensation Committee's consultant, Hay Group, assessed the compensation paid to the Non-Affiliated Directors against non-employee director compensation trends and data from Endo's Pay Comparator Companies.
-After consultation with Hay Group, the Compensation Committee found it appropriate to establish a compensation structure for Non-Affiliated Directors in support of competitive practices observed among Endo's Pay Comparator Companies.
+In connection with this review, the Compensation Committee's consultant, Korn Ferry Hay Group, assessed the compensation paid to the Non-Affiliated Directors against non-employee director compensation trends and data from Endo's Pay Comparator Companies.
+After consultation with Korn Ferry Hay Group, the Compensation Committee found it appropriate to establish a compensation structure for Non-Affiliated Directors in support of competitive practices observed among Endo's Pay Comparator Companies.